xnyan/domino/exp-azure/README.md

 A pdf file azure-commit-lat-na-9dc-5r.pdf will be generated.

-## Commit Latency with 6 datacenters and 3 replicas in the Globe setting
+## Commit latency with 6 datacenters and 3 replicas in the Globe setting

 cd $DOMINO/azure/exp